fc00/node-fc00/README.md

 # get statistics about your peers
 fc00 peer stats

-# convert a public key to a padded ipv6
-fc00 pub-to-ipv6

-# convert a private key to a public key
-# or convert a public key to an ipv6
-# takes any number of arguments to convert
-fc00 convert <privkey> <pubkey>

 # generate the corresponding public key for a private key
 fc00 ???